 EAT AND DRINK

 Before you travel to Jervis Bay, make a reservation at Gunyah at Paperbark Camp, which you'll find just east of Huskisson in the pint-sized village of Woollamia on the banks of Currambene Creek.
 Designed by Sydney-based architects Nettleton Tribe, this warmly lit, timber-filled restaurant feels like a treehouse for grown-ups.
 It's built on stilts and positioned just under the canopy — perfect for spotting possums and stars.
-The menu is a set, three-course affair and Sundays are paella night.
+Paperbark Camp is also one of the best glamping sites in Australia, so consider spending the night.

 For lunch, drop into Hyams Beach Cafe and General Store, where you'll not only meet the bay's cutest dog, Albert, but you'll also find a delicious midday meal.
 Owners Sue and Chris Alison, who run the cafe with their daughter Phoebe, grow much of the produce on their farm.
 Order a burger and you'll be rewarded with a stack of lamb (or chicken), salad and vegetables, lathered in house-made sauce and framed in soft turkish bread.

-For the big picture, grab your hat and start with a 90-minute Dolphin Watch Cruise, which leaves from Huskisson Wharf.
-You'll voyage into the middle of Jervis Bay searching for its 100 resident bottlenose dolphins, and when you return you'll have a good idea of just how epic the bay's proportions are.
-And, if no dolphins show up, you'll score a free return cruise.
+For the big picture, grab your hat and start with a 90-minute dolphin cruise that takes travellers into the middle of Jervis Bay — searching for its 100 resident bottlenose dolphins, and when you return you'll have a good idea of just how epic the bay's proportions are.

 Jervis Bay's still, clear, safe waters are an excellent place to paddleboard.
 Book a lesson with Jervis Bay Stand Up Paddle and, after learning the basics, you'll take a mini-tour, watching out for eagle rays and blue gropers diving beneath your board.